scampanoni/scampanoni/README.md

 -->
 I run the compiler [ARCANA group](https://users.cs.northwestern.edu/~simonec/Team.html#Current) at Northwestern University

-The codebase the group generates can be found here: https://github.com/arcana-lab
+The codebase our group generates can be found here: https://github.com/arcana-lab

 - 📫 How to reach me: email